-Christian School Camp for 5th - 8th grade
+Christian School Science Camp

 The Hume Lake Outdoor Education program is a Christ-centered, hands-on learning experience that will instill in students a passion for Christ, a respect for His creation and an understanding of the world around them.